joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 {: faq}
 {: support}

 You are responsible for the health monitoring and resource allocation of the blockchain nodes in your Kubernetes cluster.
 While requests against the nodes are being actively processed, you should be monitoring for spikes in resource consumption to avoid problems.
 You can configure a monitoring tool, such as [Sysdig](https://sysdig.com/platform/){: external} with alert notifications for the nodes in your cluster.

-You should be aware that JavaScript and TypeScript smart contracts require more resources than contracts written in Go.
-Therefore, when you are allocating resources to your peer node, it is important to allocate sufficient resources and monitor the peer containers to ensure adequate resources are available to the peer when smart contracts are instantiated on a channel and during transaction processing.
+You should be aware that JavaScript and TypeScript smart contracts require more resources than contracts written in Golang.
+Therefore, when you are allocating resources to your cluster, it is important to ensure adequate resources are available to your smart contract pods when they are instantiated on a channel and during transaction processing.
+The pods containing the smart contracts will consume as much resources as they need to function.
 {: tip}

 ## If service discovery is on, will an endorsement request be routed to any peer on the network?
 {: #ibp-v2-faq-service-discovery}
 {: faq}

-Yes, if you have the endorsement policy set to “ANY”.
-However, you do have the opportunity to bind the policy directly to an organization's peers.
+This will depend on whether your endorsement policy is set to "ANY", in which any peer can sign an endorsement request, or whether the policy is bound directly to an organization's peers.
 The service discovery information provided by the peer supplies two pieces of information, `Layouts` and `EndorsersByGroup`.
 With these two pieces of data, the SDK has the ability to send requests to peers in different organizations that meet the endorsement policy requirements.
-The node.js SDK provides default code that uses the `Layouts` and `EndoresersByGroup` and sends the requests to the appropriate peers to meet the endorsement policy requirements.
+The Node.js SDK provides default code that uses the `Layouts` and `EndoresersByGroup` and sends the requests to the appropriate peers to meet the endorsement policy requirements.
 This existing logic can be customized to meet the business needs.

 ## What is the recommended way to manage private keys?
 {: #ibp-v2-faq-hsm}